C4Q/AC-Android/cohort_5.4/unit_04/04_07_dsa_queues.md

 ![FIFO](https://foodsafetyblog.statefoodsafety.com/wp-content/uploads/2017/03/SFS_2015_First_In_First_Out.jpg)

 Similar to how we would handle food safety, lines at a bodega or any other store, elements of a queue take a number and wait their turn.
-The element up front is the first one to be processed or run by whatever program or algorithim is running.
+The element up front is the first one to be processed or run by whatever program or algorithm is running.

 This is the most important difference between stacks and queues stacks are considered Last in, First Out structures LIFO and Queues are First in First Out structures or FIFO